Advantages of a targeted resume

 - Resume for a Nail Technician Lismore

-- Resume for Hospitality Manager in Lismore
+- Resume for a Bartender in Lismore

-- Resume for a Property Manager in Lismore
+- Resume for a Retail Manager Lismore

-- Resume for a Hairdresser in Lismore
+- Resume for a Paralegal in Lismore